oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

    :scale: 50%
    :alt: The steps you need to take to disable the About section to customers with configured taxes in the storefront

 .. hint:: The **Target Window** feature is available since OroCommerce v4.1.3.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 * **Target Window** --- determines the way to open the linked document or URI.
 Select *Same Window* option to open it in the current browser window.
 Select *New Window* to open it in a new browser tab.